Beirut in Chicago: who's responsible?

 Is this all Sam's fault for being such a shrewd businessman?
 Residents of Lincoln Park sure think his restaurant's great.
 And so does Ald.
 Daley, who holds many of her fundraisers there.

 Or is this Gina Caruso's fault?
-Gina's a high-level commissioner at Chicago's Department of Community Development.
+Gina's a high-level commissioner at Chicago's Department of Planning and Development.
 Gina and her pal Brad Leibov, another perky city planner, first came up with the sneaky idea of taking a simple statutory tax like the SSA (normally for basic infrastructure, like paving roads) and repurposing it to prey on the greedy instincts of filthy-rich bar owners and cash-strapped chambers of commerce.
 It's the same thing Daley's clever whiz-kids did with TIFs, except these are on a mini-level that aldermen can fully control.

 So, is it Ald.
 Vi Daley's fault?
 Vi is the one who has repeatedly ignored my requests for help on these things.
 Five years ago, I had a meeting with her and (very nicely) asked her for trash cans on Lincoln Avenue and additional lighting in the alley.
 She completely ignored me, perhaps because I didn't offer her a big campaign contribution at the same meeting.
 That usually gets a lot done in this city.
 Instead, she pushed the SSA tax through and packed the commission with her friends.